planetarytechnology/rfcs/text/0000-first-definition.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This list doesn't provide a thought through format of the list/standard.
+Needs a lot more details.
+Probaly separate RFCs, for all of the metioned topics.

 # Alternatives
 [alternatives]: #alternatives